FlockyChou/vtubing.info/post-debut/peripheral-upgrades.md

 You can start VTubing with what you have but if you have a bit of money to invest into your channel, here are the items I would pick up.
 Please note that these are not professional recommendations but rather items I personally have experience with and liked.

+{: .note }
-*Please also note that this section may contain affiliate links.
-This means that, I may receive a small commission if any purchases are made from using these links.*
+Please also note that this section may contain affiliate links.
+This means that, I may receive a small commission if any purchases are made from using these links.

 ## Microphone
+{: .important }
-[*Please note that if you plan on doing voice work or performing cover songs, there are better guides out there for recommendations based on your needs.*]
+Please note that if you plan on doing voice work or performing cover songs, there are better guides out there for recommendations based on your needs.

 {% include youtube.html id='3ZUJOrW-gMQ' %}